Lighthouse

 • What did you major in during college?

-• What is your favorite Bible Story?
+• What is your favorite Bible story?

 • Have you ever taught Sunday School?